 Admission to the Honors Program requires a separate application after having been

 admitted to CBU.
 Admission to the Honors Program is generally restricted to students

-Satisfactory completion of the Honors Program requires (for four-year students) satisfactory completion of 18 units of Honors Program seminars (eight of those units at the upper division level) while maintaining an overall academic GPA of at least 3.5.
-Transfer students coming to CBU with 60 or more semester units of college credit need only complete 14 units of Honors Program seminars (eight of those units at the upper division level), with at least a 3.5 overall GPA.
+For four-year students, satisfactory completion of the Honors Program requires completing 18 units of seminars (8 of those units at the upper division level) while maintaining an overall academic GPA of at least 3.5.
+Transfer students coming to CBU with 60 or more semester units of college credit need only complete 14 units of Honors Program seminars (8 of those units at the upper division level), with at least a 3.5 overall GPA.

 Students who satisfactorily complete the Honors Program are entitled to claim this distinction on their résumés.
 Their achievement will be recorded on their official CBU transcript and diploma and will be acknowledged in the commencement program and ceremony.

 - How do I apply to the Honors Program?